RosettaCommons/documentation/application_documentation/swa-protein-main.md

 Limitations
 ===========

 -   This demo is for short loops (\<6 residues), in which the complete enumeration can be carried out in a single Rosetta job.
 Running 'StepWise Assembly' on a longer loop requires a more complex workflow that carries out buildup of the loop across all possible residue-by-residue build paths.
-This full workflow is described in separate documentation [[see [Documentation for StepWise Assembly (SWA): enumerative building of a protein loop through systematic recursion|swa-protein-long-loop]] ].
+This full workflow is described in separate documentation see [[Enumerative building of a protein loop through systematic recursion|swa-protein-long-loop]].

 -   As with most other modes in Rosetta, the final ensemble of models is not guaranteed to be a Boltzmann ensemble.
 However the outputted models *are* expected to be a complete set of the lowest energy configurations stemming from a reasonably complete search of conformational space.